Rose Valland: Post World War II

 Displaying initiative, Valland approached German military staff (whose names she had recorded while at the Jeu de Paume) and was able to confirm the location of several additional, previously unknown repository sites.
 Valland was a witness at the Nuremberg trials in February 1946 where she confronted Hermann Goering about the artworks he had stolen.
 In 1946 Valland was put in charge of the Fine Arts activities for the French Oversight Board where she assisted in the recovery of numerous paintings, sculptures, precious coins, and tapestries belonging to France.
 In a 2013 report to the French Senate, it is estimated that due to the efforts of Valland, it had been possible for the Commission de Récupération Artistique and the Allies to locate approximately 60,000 works, with three-quarters of them returned to France before 1950.

 Upon her return to France in 1953, Valland was appointed a conservator of the French Musées Nationaux and in 1954 was named Chair of the Service de protection des oeuvres d'art (Commission for the Protection of Works of Art).
 In 1961, she wrote about her wartime experiences in a book published under the title, Le front de l'art (republished in 1997).
 Valland retired in 1968 but continued to work on restitution matters for the French archives.
 Her valor and dedication resulted in numerous awards from her own and other countries.
 From the French government Valland received the Legion of Honour, was made a Commandeur of the Order of Arts and Letters and was awarded the Médaille de la Résistance.
-Following its creation in 1951, Valland received the Officer's Cross of the Order of Merit of the Federal Republic of Germany.
+In 1972, Valland received the Officer's Cross of the Order of Merit of the Federal Republic of Germany.
 The United States awarded Valland the Medal of Freedom in 1948.

+Valland died in 1980 and was buried in her hometown of Saint-Etienne-de-Saint-Geoirs.